ST10468512/ST10468512_AneezBegg_Practicum/README.md

 # ST10468512 Aneez Begg
 ##  IMAD Exam
 ## Purpose
 The purpose of this app is to store songs and allow users to create and manage their playlist.
-It should also allow the users to rate the music and give their opinion on the songs
+It should also allow the users to rate the music and give their opinion on the songs and see how well the song did overall
 ## How does it work
 .on the first page of the app the it shows the buttons that being add to playsit,next page and exit button .